MasterHow/CSFlow/README.md

 Hao Shi，YiFan Zhou

 # Need Help?
-If you have any questions, welcome to send me an e-mail: haoshi@zju.edu.cn, and I will try my best to help you. =)
+If you have any questions, welcome to e-mail me: haoshi@zju.edu.cn, and I will try my best to help you. =)